 A set of legal standards used in determining what country of origin a shipper can claim as the source of their goods.
 Different countries, organizations, and trade agreements/associations have different sets of these rules and they are used to enforce tariffs.

-The USMCA, for example, is a trade agreement between the United States, Mexico, and Canada, and it has its own “rules of origin” that imports have to meet, to be considered a product of a certain country.
-According to the USMCA, the goods must be entirely produced and assembled in one of the three countries for them to be considered from a USMCA origin.
+The USMCA, a trade agreement between the United States, Mexico, and Canada, states in their “rules of origin,” that to be considered a product of a certain country goods must be entirely produced and assembled in one of the three countries to be considered of USMCA origin.